The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Being an ambassador school and welcoming visitors to share practice

-Leading a CLPL within your local authority / area or presenting at a shared practice showcase event / Scottish Book Trust webinar
+Leading a PL within your local authority / cluster area or presenting at a shared practice showcase event / Scottish Book Trust webinar

 Key Area 1.2.5 – Staff knowledge of contemporary children’s literature

-Developing staff across the school’s knowledge of contemporary children literature, helping staff to be able to recommend and discuss a range of reading materials relevant to the needs, interests and experiences of all their learners.
+Developing staff across the school’s knowledge of contemporary children’s literature; helping staff to be able to recommend and discuss a range of reading materials relevant to the needs, interests, lives, identities, abilities and experiences of all their learners.

 Schools should make staff aware of contemporary children’s literature by completing the below mandatory action: